Characterizing the Strong Maximum Principle

+This is a geometric discussion of uniform ellipticity.
 A family of convex cone subequations $\{M_\d\}$ is said to be a {\sl fundamental neighborhood system} for $\cp$ if given any conical neighborhood $G$ of $\cp$ (this means that $\cp-\{0\} \ss \Int G$ and $G$ is a cone), there exists $\d$ with $M_\d\ss G$.
-Given such a family $\{M_\d\}$, a subequation $F$ is {\bf uniformly elliptic} if there exists an $M_\d$ with
+Given such a family $\{M_\d\}$, a subequation $F$ is {\bf uniformly elliptic} if one of the $M_\d$ is a monotonicity subequation for $F$.
+That is,

 This definition is easily seen to be independent of the choice of the neighborhood system $\{M_\d\}$ for $\cp$.
-(The monotonicity condition (B.1) can always be rephrased classically as two inequalities -- see, for example, (4.5.1)$'$ in [\RS]).
+(The monotonicity condition (B.1) can always be rephrased classically, in terms of the operator defining $M_\d$, as two inequalities -- see, for example, (4.5.1)$'$ in [\RS]).

 The standard choice made in the literature consists of the {\bf Pucci cones}

 \centerline { $ \cp_{\l,\L} \ \equiv\ \{A : \l\tr\, A^+ + \L\tr\, A^- \geq0\} $ } with $0<\l<\L$, where $A=A^++A^-$ is the decomposition of $A$ into positive and negative parts.
 Another good choice is the {\bf $\d$-uniformly elliptic regularization} $\cp(\d)$ of $\cp$